codeurjc/SquirrelDrey/README.md

 ## Introduction

-This project is a Java framework aimed to support distributed execution of algorithms thanks to Hazelcast technology.
-It is a **Task-Driven Framework**: the logic of any custom algorithm must be contained in its custom tasks.
+SquirrelDrey is a Java framework aimed to support distributed execution of algorithms thanks to Hazelcast technology.
+SquirrelDrey is a **Task-Driven Framework**: the logic of any custom algorithm must be contained in its custom tasks.
 This means:

 - Every **Algorithm** must have one initial **Task**
 - Every **Algorithm** must have one solving **Task**